ByThe Conversation With Ross Reynolds•Apr 25, 2013

 Ross Reynolds compares the experience in the two states with Colorado Public Radio’s Ben Markus and KUOW’s Amy Radil.

-In Colorado, people are gearing up for the winter tourism season and there's excitement building for a new attraction - recreational marijuana stores.
+In Colorado, people are gearing up for the winter tourism season, and there's excitement building for a new attraction - recreational marijuana stores.
 Yes, some believe pot could be a boon for the tourism industry.
-The first such stores in the country will open in Colorado in January.